-I have been going to the Caravan Farm Theatre for years, a one of a kind live outdoor theatre experience under the stars.
-You definitely want to include this event into your Okanagan visit.
+I have been going to the Caravan Farm Theatre for years, a one-of-a-kind live outdoor theatre experience under the stars.
+You definitely want to include this event in your Okanagan visit.
 There is something magical about the outdoor plays.

 6. Casting a line at Mabel Lake

 Off the beaten track, the lake is easy to get to and is famous for beautiful sandy beaches and excellent fishing.
 Because of the provincial campground at the southern part of the lake, it gets busy during summer, but there is a good chance to be by yourself during the off-season.

 Spend some time exploring the hidden treasures close by.
 Mabel Road, a gravel road along the east side of the Lake takes you to Three Valley Gap and Revelstoke but is often closed because of washouts.
 Check on the conditions before heading out.